MissVeronica/UM-Mobile-Number-Login/README.md

 The UM Login Form can have a Mobile Number Form text field as the only identification of the User for Login.
 ### Mobile Number Requirements
-May start with + sign.
+May start with + sign and may contain spaces/blanks among the digits.

-All characters are digits and no blank/space or other alphabetic characters in the mobile number
+All characters are digits and no other alphabetic characters in the mobile number
 ### Additional UM error messages:
 Mobile number not found

+Invalid mobile number

 There are more than one user registered with this mobile number
 ### Mobile Number Meta Key